Sjeiti/ronvalstarnl/src/data/markdown/post_experiment-boids.md

   modified: 2015-10-25T07:01:50
   slug: experiment-boids
   type: post
-  excerpt: <p>A bunch of fish forming schools by following simple rules.
-Everything you see is coded.</p>
   categories: uncategorized
-  tags: Perlin Noise, cool shit, experiment, particles
+  tags: Perlin Noise, cool shit, experiment, particles -->
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
--->

 # Experiment: boids

 <p>A  bunch of fish forming schools by following simple rules.
 Everything you see is coded.</p>
-<p><!--more--></p>
-<p>Boids is the name Craig Reynolds came up with to describe <a href="http://www.red3d.com/cwr/boids/">computational flocking behavior</a>.
+<p>Boids is the name [Craig Reynolds](http://www.red3d.com/cwr/) came up with to describe <a href="http://www.red3d.com/cwr/boids/">computational flocking behavior</a>.
 The rules  are simple but getting it up to speed requires some smart coding.</p>
 <p>Two of the original rules are merged into one.
 The rules &#8216;move to the collective center&#8217; and &#8216;prevent collision with others&#8217; are replaced by &#8216;keep optimum distance&#8217;.</p>
 <p>For speed optimisation there are two important techniques (or design patterns if you will).</p>
 <h3>Object pooling</h3>